ShenaniganDApp/brightid-discord-bot/README.md

 3. Use an [app that has sponsorships](https://apps.brightid.org).
 4. Type !me

 ## Developer quick start

-`npm install` followed by `npm run dev` will launch the bot locally, with hot reloading included.
+`yarn` followed by `yarn dev` will launch the bot locally, with hot reloading included.

 There are a few other scripts provided: